 What is congenital rubella syndrome?

-Congenital rubella syndrome (CRS) is an illness in an infant due to rubella virus infection in the mother during pregnancy.
-When pregnant women get infected with rubella virus, their babies also are exposed, which may result in serious complications.
-The rubella virus can cause babies to be born with defects such as cataracts, deafness, heart defects, and mental retardation; or the pregnancy can end in a miscarriage or stillbirth.
+Congenital rubella syndrome (CRS) is an illness in an infant caused by rubella virus infection in the mother during pregnancy.
+When pregnant women are infected with rubella virus, their babies also are exposed, which may result in serious complications.
+The rubella virus can cause babies to be born with defects such as cataracts, deafness, heart defects, and mental retardation, or the pregnancy can end in a miscarriage or stillbirth.

 Who gets congenital rubella syndrome?

 Any unborn infant may contract rubella if the mother is exposed to rubella virus during pregnancy.
 The severity of the effects of rubella virus on the infant depends largely on the time of gestation at which infection occurs.
 The risk of defects in the infant is highest during the first 12 weeks of the pregnancy and decreases thereafter with defects rarely occurring after the 20th week of the pregnancy.
 Because of widespread vaccination, rubella and CRS are rare in the United States.

 The virus that causes rubella can be found in nose and throat secretions, such as saliva, sputum, or nasal mucus, of infected people and can be spread to others through sneezing or coughing.
 If a pregnant woman is infected, her unborn infant can develop CRS.
 Infants born with CRS shed large quantities of rubella virus from body secretions for up to one year and can transmit rubella to persons caring for them who are susceptible to the disease.

 What are the symptoms of congenital rubella syndrome?